levnyte/JavaScript/README.md

 # JavaScript Visualizations

-All pages were created while following the instructor during class meetings.
+All files were created while following the instructor during class meetings.